urbanware-org/typefx/README.md

 ## Requirements

-In order to use *TypeFX*, the *Python* framework must be installed on the system.
+In order to use the *TypeFX* *Python* scripts, the framework must be installed on the system.

 Depending on which version of the framework you are using: